iMichka/iMichka/README.md

 ## About

-I am the lead DevOps (lead of the DevOps, SysOps and DBA team) of the Mobility Business and Mobility Connect website at TotalEnergies.
+I am the lead DevOps (lead of the DevOps, SysOps and DBA team) of the Mobility Business website at TotalEnergies.

 I am also a Python developer with more than 10 years of experience.
 I also have 3 years of experience in Java programming.